dwyl/learn-travis/README.md

 + **Computer** *with* **node.js** ***installed***
 + any **text editor**
+* machine with a debian system (Like Ubuntu)

-If you don't have these, see: https://github.com/dwyl/start-here
+If you don't have these, see: https://github.com/dwyl/start-here If you don't have a Linux system, this tutorial will still apply, with exception to some of the tools used and some specific sections.

 <a name="getting-started"></a>
 ### Getting Started